 Just as the employees can see their incomplete timesheet rule and see any situations where the timesheet is incomplete, the approver can do the same by clicking the "Details" pencil icon to view the timesheet.

-From the Company --> Timesheets page they can also check the box next to any timesheets and use the "Send Email" option to let the user know that their timesheet is not complete.
+If you'd like to remind your staff that a timesheet is incomplete, check the box next to any incomplete timesheets from the Company --> Timesheets page, and then use the "Send Email" option to let the user know that their timesheet is not complete.

 They can then select the appropriate email template and send.